xofaye/scrum/proposal/proposal.md

 - Admin features
     - Add/update/delete users and their information
     - Can change password (but not see previous passwords!)
-    - Initiliaze or remove any posts
+    - Initialize or remove any posts

 ## Sketches
 >Sketches of what the views will look like to the user.
-These do not have to be fancy polished drawings, or HTML mockups.
+These do not have to be fancy polished drawings, or HTML mock-ups.
 They must be legible, but they could be scanned hand drawings.

 Dashboard
 <p align="center">